"

 This process then creates a pressure wave that travels back upstream through the pipe; this pressure wave travels through the fluid at the speed of sound in the medial, a, known as the wave speed.
 When the pressure wave reaches another point where the fluid is stagnant, i.e., the reservoir in this case, the higher pressure head starts the wave downstream again, with continuing oscillations until the energy of the pressure wave is dissipated through frictional effects.
 The increase in pressure causes a “hammer” effect, i.e., a thumping effect, which can be felt and/or heard by an observer.

 The resulting pressure pulses can be several times higher than the normal operating pressure.
-The change in pressure from the water hammer depends on how quickly the value is closed, the type of fluid, the length of the pipe, its elastic properties, and how the pipe is mounted, e.g., supported at its ends and/or clamped along its length.
-Prolonged or severe water hammer can lead to structural damage to the pipes, their fittings, and other system components.
+The change in pressure from the water hammer depends on how quickly the valve is closed, the type of fluid, the length of the pipe, its elastic properties, and how the pipe is mounted, e.g., supported at its ends and/or clamped along its length.
+A prolonged or severe water hammer can lead to structural damage to the pipes, their fittings, and other system components.
 The phenomenon can cause fatigue, leaks, and pipe bursts and accelerate the wear and tear on valves and pumps, increasing maintenance requirements.
 Preventing or mitigating water hammer effects involves engineering solutions and using various devices, such as surge tanks, air chambers, and water hammer arrestors, which are designed to absorb the excess pressure and prevent it from causing damage to the system.

 Consider the analysis of this problem.
 A liquid stored in a tank flows steadily through a pipe of length L, as shown in the figure below.
 At the time t = 0, the valve at the downstream end is quickly closed, producing the classic pressure pulse of a water hammer.
 Water hammer transients are typically axisymmetric because the axial mass, momentum, and energy changes are significantly more significant than their radial counterparts.